 - The cartoon series also had Candy Kong wear sandals.

-- Tiny Kong wore white shoes in 64, and sandals after the characters were redesigned by Paon.
-In fact, she's the only one who still wears any kinds of shoes after the redesign.
+- Tiny Kong wore white shoes in Donkey Kong 64, and sandals after the characters were redesigned by Paon.
+In fact, she's the only Kong who still wears any kinds of shoes after the redesign.

 - Sonic the Hedgehog: Chip in Sonic Unleashed is the inverse of this: he is one of the few characters who does not wear shoes.
-Given how running really fast is practically mandatory for all Sonic characters, many of the characters wear shoes, white gloves, and nothing else.
+Given how running really fast is practically mandatory for all Sonic characters, many of the characters wear shoes, white gloves, and nothing else if they're male.

 - While technically not shoes, Veger in the Jak and Daxter wears heel socks after his Karmic Transformation.
 That, and the fact that's he's brown and not orange like the others of his (new) species set him apart visually.